ipstack-dev/lorawan/README.md

-# LoRaWAN virtual gateway and virtual devices
+# mjLoWAN

-Implementation of a LoRaWAN virtual gateway and virtual devices, plus some LoRaWAN related utilities.
-It includes the implementation of the LoRaWAN protocol stack with the LoRaWAN MAC layer and above, together with other LoRaWAN related protocols.
+Java implementation of the LoRaWAN protocol stack together with some LoRaWAN systems and utilities.
+In particular it includes implementation of:
+* LoRaWAN protocol stack (LoRaWAN MAC layer and above);
+* Semtech protocol used between a LoRaWAN gateway and network server;
+* a LoRaWAN virtual gateway;
+* some virtual devices;
+* other LoRaWAN utilities.

 # Virtual gateway